 - A beautiful design (at first glance).

 - Interesting, compelling text.
-A message that seems good.
+A message that seems fine.

 - Perhaps videos, even audio podcasts.

-Let me save you some time: get the fundamentals right before everything else.
+Let me save you some time: I suggest, do get the fundamentals right before everything else.
 How: focus on four key areas BEFORE you even start web marketing, promotion, publicity.

-Handy tip: if you're not getting a Google / Lighthouse scores of at least 95 out of 100, I recommend you fix those problems first.
-Otherwise, no matter how fast you run, your targets and goals may seem to always stay ahead of you.
+Handy tip: if you're not getting a Google / Lighthouse scores of at least 95 out of 100, I recommend you fix, or hire someone to fix those problems first.

 Don't worry if you don't understand what Google / Lighthouse scores are, or how to measure them: we can do that for you.